idx-labs/openstack-network-slicing/lab0/README.md

 ## Network Diagram

 IP addresses are arbitrary.
-Feel free to make changes there, otherwise this document will assume what is shown on the diagram is what is in use.
+Feel free to make changes, otherwise this document will assume what is shown on the diagram is what is in use.

 ![Network Diagram](img/network-diagram.jpg)